 Healthy Rivers to Reef’s Annual Report covers all major regional activities that the Partnership is involved in.
-Our first report covered the Partnership’s first three years since inception (2014-2017), and the second report is set to cover until June 2020 and will be released October 2020.
+Our first report covered the Partnership’s first three years since inception (2014-2017), the second 2017 to December 2020.
+From the 2021 FY, we have moved to annual production.

 The Partnership’s Program Plan outlines our operational and strategic objectives, regional investment priorities, technical program and communications/engagement strategy.